ghazisarhan/line2chunk/README.md

 then either "open ppvizCLI.html" from command line or localhost web page.

-Note1: that the input to this file doesn't have to be ppings, just any source of lines with a first field of time in seconds.
+Note that the input to this file doesn't have to be ppings, just any source of lines with a first field of time in seconds.

-Note2: the html file doesn't have to be ppvizCLI.html and can be any properly set up web page, e.g. the included index.html.
+The html file doesn't have to be ppvizCLI.html but can be any properly set up web page, e.g. the index.html file included for testing.
+A quick test can be peformed by executing the command line:

+cat tst.pp | node line2Chunk.js

+And then open index.html in a browser window.

 ## Examples